 That fought with us upon Saint Crispin’s day.

-It is now ten since I served in Iraq and nine years since my PTSD crash.
+It is now over ten years since I served in Iraq and nine years since my PTSD crash.
 However, I still would do it again in a heartbeat.
 There is something about doing the job that you were both trained to do and called to do that makes it so.
 Likewise the bonds of friendship and brotherhood with those who you serve are greater than almost any known in the human experience.
 Shared danger, suffering and trauma bind soldiers together, even soldiers of different countries and sometimes with enemies.
 I am by no means a warmonger, in fact I am much more of a pacifist now; but there is something about having served in combat, especially with very small and isolated groups of men and women in places where if something went wrong there was no possibility of help.

 I remember the conversation that I had with an Iraqi Merchant Marine Captain on a ship that we had apprehended for smuggling oil violating the United Nations sanctions.
 The man was a bit older than me, in his early 60s.
 He had been educated in Britain and traveled to the US in the 1960s and 1970s.
 He had the same concerns as any husband and father for his family and had lost his livelihood after Saddam invaded Kuwait in 1990.
 He was a gentleman who provided for his crew and went out of his way to cooperate with us.
-In our last meeting he said to me: “Someday I hope that like the Americans, British and the German soldiers at the end of the Second World War can meet after the war is over, share a meal and a drink in a bar and be friends.”
-That is my hope as well.
+In our last meeting he said to me: “Someday I hope that like the American, British, and German soldiers at the end of the Second World War, that we can meet after the war is over, share a meal and a drink in a bar and be friends.”

 In the final episode of the series Band of Brothers there is a scene where one of the American soldiers, Joseph Liebgott who came from a German Jewish family interprets the words of a German General to his men in the prisoner compound.
 The words sum up what the Americans had felt about themselves and likewise the bond that all soldiers who serve together in war have in common, if you have seen the episode you know how powerful it is, I ended up crying when I heard it the first time and cannot help but do so now that I have been to the badlands of Al Anbar Province.